kronosapiens/maze-solver/README.md

 # Objective

 Implement a Breadth First Search algorithm to solve a maze programmatically.
+There is also a [tutorial](https://github.com/flatiron-school-students/maze-solver-ruby-004/tree/tutorial) version.
+I'll be pushing up a solution shortly.

 # Introduction